orgua/shepherd_v2_planning/60_misc_project_v2_improvements.rst

 - synchronization of sampling-trigger for node network optimized from ~ 2.4 us to under 500 ns
 - jitter of sampling trigger improved from about +- 600 ns to under 100 ns
-- two target-ports available, emulator can choose
+- two target-ports available, selectable via setup-parameter
 - two parallel power rails available for the targets (one with current measurement, switchable)
 - one default target with a nrf52-module
+- 9 GPIO-Channels between target and system (pru-monitored)

+    - partly bidirectional, switchable
+    - relatively stable 4.03 MHz, min: 602 kHz, max: 4.55 MHz
-- 9 GPIO-Channels between target and system (pru-monitored), switchable, 2.5 - 5.5 MHz sampling-rate (previous ~ 160 - 1500 kHz, with 6 GPIO)
+    - previously ~ 160 - 1500 kHz, with 6 GPIO

-- watchdog to handle hangups during unsupervised operation
+- watchdog to handle hangups during unsupervised operation (and wakeups for saving power)
 - screw-in power-socket or type-c connector